TeamViewer Remote Desktop

 sudo systemctl status teamviewerd

-Open system settings and enable remote sharing and login functions.
+Open system settings, and enable remote sharing and login functions.

-Launch TeamViewer
+Start TeamViewer

-# Method 1: Launch via command line
+# Method 1: Start via command line

-# Enter teamviewer in the terminal
+# Enter TeamViewer in the terminal

-# Method 2: Launch via desktop environment
+# Method 2: Start via desktop environment

-# Find TeamViewer in the application menu
+# Find and click TeamViewer in the application menu.

-Remote connection
+Remote Connection